Shubham6147/shubham.github.io/_pages/about.md

 ## Academic Journey

 My research interests lie at the intersection of geospatial technology and socioeconomic development.
-Over the years, I have undertaken projects that examine urban infrastructure, population distribution, and economic disparities:

-- **Undergraduate Research:** Conducted an impact analysis of transit-oriented development policies along a metro corridor, assessing population influx and its implications for urban infrastructure and quality of life.
-- **Master’s Research:** Investigated how household income influences residential location choices and urban morphology using agent-based modeling.
+During my undergraduate studies, I conducted an impact analysis of transit-oriented development policies along a metro corridor, projecting population influx and its implications for urban infrastructure and quality of life.
+Building on this, my master’s research examined how household income influences residential location choices and shapes urban morphology, employing agent-based modeling to derive insights.
+These academic experiences have strengthened my expertise in geospatial data analysis and computational modeling, providing a strong foundation for my current research.

 ## Professional Experience

-I have worked on several impactful projects in the geospatial industry, including:

-- **GIS Data Engineer at Vassar Labs:**

-  - Specialising in building data pipelines for geospatial applications.

-- **GIS Data Engineer at Kawa Space:**

-  - Specializing in building data pipelines for geospatial applications

-- **Indian Institute for Human Settlements (IIHS), Bengaluru:**

-  - Developed a large-scale data processing platform using Open Data Cube framework as part of India Data Cube (IDC) Project (AWS GEO Grant).
-  - Built deep learning models (CNNs) to estimate built-up areas from satellite imagery.
-  - Developed geospatial metadata standards for institue level spatial data portal.
-  - Designed and implemented an online survey application using ODK.
-  - Contributed to web GIS portal development
+I have worked on several impactful projects in the geospatial industry.
+I began my career as an intern at the Indian Institute for Human Settlements (IIHS), Bengaluru, where I contributed to developing geospatial metadata standards, designing and deploying an online survey app, and creating web GIS portals.
+I was also part of the India Data Cube (IDC) project, funded through AWS GEO, where I developed a large-scale data processing platform using the Open Data Cube framework.
+This platform facilitated built-up area estimation from satellite imagery through deep learning models based on convolutional neural networks.
+In my subsequent role as a GIS Data Engineer at Kawa Space and Vassar Labs, I specialized in building data pipelines for geospatial applications, working extensively with Python, SQL, and cloud computing platforms such as AWS and Google Cloud.
+Additionally, I have hands-on experience with geospatial software, including QGIS, ArcGIS, and Google Earth Engine, along with machine learning frameworks such as TensorFlow and Scikit-learn.
+My professional experience has equipped me with the technical skills necessary to integrate spatial data analysis with machine learning techniques, bridging the gap between research and real-world applications.

 ## Research Focus